mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/configuration/configuration-parameters/index.md

 ### adminrouter_auth_cache_enabled
 [/enterprise]

-_This option was Added in DC/OS 1.10.6._
+_This option was added in DC/OS 1.10.6._

 Controls whether the Admin Router authorization cache is enabled.